Liquiçá Municipality: Geography

 Liquiçá municipality is situated on the northern coast of Timor-Leste, and borders the municipalities of Dili (containing the national capital) to the east, Aileu to the Southeast, Ermera to the south, and Bobonaro to the southwest.
 To the northwest lies the Savu Sea.
 The municipality has a population of 73,027 (Census 2010) and an area of 549 km^{2}.
 The borders of the municipality are identical to those of the district of the same name in Portuguese Timor.
 Its administrative posts are Bazartete, Liquiçá and Maubara.

-Widely known as a beautiful location, it has a breath-taking view of the Ombai Strait, which is most visible as you drive into Liquiçá from Dili, rounding the last mountain curve before descending into the valley.
-The beaches are rocky, as are most beaches on Timor-Leste, but nonetheless beautiful.
+Widely known as a scenic location, it has a view of the Ombai Strait, which is most visible as you drive into Liquiçá from Dili, rounding the last mountain curve before descending into the valley.
+The beaches are rocky, as are most beaches on Timor-Leste.
 The river that flows down to the sea from the mountains is dry, except during the monsoon season.
 During this time, the main road washes out several times, and is repaired each time by the local population.
-The only downside to its beauty is the large population of mosquitoes which carry both the deadly diseases malaria and dengue fever.
+There are large population of mosquitoes which carry both the deadly diseases malaria and dengue fever.

+Vatuvou village in Liquiçá has been reported as part of a north-west marine protected area initiative supported by the Ministry of Agriculture, Livestock, Fisheries and Forestry and Conservation International Timor-Leste.